Ze-Long/Aurubis-Buffalo-Manufacturing-Operation-Analysis/README.md

 ## Final Result

-There's no big difference between the performance of these 4 models.
+Our team use MSE to evaluate the models.
+It turns out that there's no big difference between the performance of these 4 models.
 However, lasso and ridge regression are more explainable compared to random forest and XGBoost.
 Our team built a tableau dashboard to explore the data and a machine learning interface for the clients to select models they like and see the prediction made by them.